FranciscoMilani/FranciscoMilani/README.md

 ### Hey there 👋

-I'm Francisco Milani, an aspiring tech enthusiast and former game developer, now pursuing a career in the software development field.
-I've recently started my journey as a Full Stack Web Developer working for [Conecta Softwares](https://www.conecta.com.br/), set in Caxias do Sul, where I primarily work in the development of ERPs and related systems.
+I'm Francisco Milani, an aspiring tech enthusiast and former game developer, pursuing a career in software development.
+I've recently started my journey as a Full Stack Web Developer.
+My first one year of experience is primarely focused on the development of ERP and related systems.

 ## 💻 Tech Stack